csgillespie/efficientR/main.md

 ### Example: the movies data set

-The internet movie [database](http://imdb.com/) is a website that collects movie data supplied by studios and fans.
-It is one of the largest movies databases on the web and is maintained by Amazon.
+The [Internet Movie Database](http://imdb.com/) is a website that collects movie data supplied by studios and fans.
+It is one of the largest movie databases on the web and is maintained by Amazon.
 The **ggplot2movies** package contains about sixty thousand movies stored as a data frame

 ```r